Tiger penis soup: Overview

 Preparation involves soaking dried tiger penis in water and then cooking it along with other medicines and spices.
 Sometimes tiger bone is also included in the soup's preparation.

 Prices are expensive due to the rarity of tiger penis.

 Tiger penis soup has been sold for US$300 a bowl in China and other places in the Orient, and can cost as much as US$400.
 In 1998 in Southeast Asian and East Asian markets, the soup sold for US$350 per bowl.
 Chris Coggins reported in 2002 that the dish was available and had been consumed in various Chinatowns.

 Medicinal beliefs

 Some people and cultures in Asia believe that tiger penis soup acts as a medicinal aphrodisiac, can improve one's sexual performance or virility, or cure impotence.
 However, consumption of cooked animal genitalia does not increase testosterone levels in humans.
 Furthermore, there is no empirical evidence of tiger penis being correlated with sexual enhancement in humans.
 It has been stated that men may be fooled into thinking their sexual prowess is increased by consuming tiger penis soup due to the placebo effect, in which the placebo effect acts to counteract mild impotence, rather than the soup.

 Legality

 Tigers are an endangered, protected species.
-It is illegal in some countries to consume tiger, and it has been stated that consumption of tiger is unethical due to the animal's endangered status.
+Environmental groups often claim that consumption of tiger is unethical due to the animal's endangered status.
+The poaching, killing, and sale of tiger products are illegal throughout the tiger's native range, including India and China.